kitbagjs/mapper/README.md

 }
 ```

 There are a couple opportunities to use the mapper from within the order profile.
 Both the `ObjectId` from mongodb and `Item` mapping logic is likely already encapsulated by another profile.
-This is where the `mapper` argument provided to the profile `map` method comes in handy.
+The same `mapper` can be imported and used within a Profile.

 ```ts
 export const orderResponseToOrder = {